BIVROST/360WebPlayer/README.md

 * make keyframes often (a few times per second) or the movie will take forever to scroll (ffmpeg's `-g` option)
 * make the movie streamable by putting the headers in the begining of the file (ffmpeg's `+faststart` option)
-* codecs, especially h264, have lots of black magic like switches like that should be used like using the yuv420 colorspace or keeping a correct level
+* codecs, especially h264, have lots of black magic like switches that should be used, for example using the yuv420p colorspace or keeping a correct level and profile
 * don't forget the audio

 Here at Bivrost we use [ffmpeg][61] with these options for web/mobile:

-    ffmpeg -i input.mp4 -codec:v libx264 -profile:v high -preset veryfast -b:v 10M -maxrate 10M -bufsize 20M -vf scale=1920:1080 -movflags +faststart -pix_fmt yuv420p -g 5 -strict experimental -codec:a aac -b:a 128k output.mp4
+    ffmpeg -i input.mp4 -codec:v libx264 -profile:v high -b:v 10M -maxrate 10M -bufsize 20M -vf scale=1920:1080 -movflags +faststart -pix_fmt yuv420p -g 5 -strict experimental -codec:a aac -b:a 128k output.mp4

     ffmpeg -i input.mp4 -codec:v libvpx -b:v 10M -bufsize 20M -vf scale=1920:1080 -g 5 -c:a libvorbis -b:a 128k output.webm